Writ of Actual Innocence Based on Non-Biological Evidence

 Is it easy prove your innocence?

 No. Undoing a criminal conviction based on a claim of innocence is very rare under any circumstance.
 However, perhaps the most significant change made to the law in 2020 does make is easier to win your case.
 Previously, you had the burden of proving your innocence by “clear and convincing evidence,” which is a high bar.
-Now, the standard requires relief based on a “preponderance of the evidence,” a lower bar.
+Now, the standard allows relief based on a “preponderance of the evidence,” a lower bar.

 Virginia Post-Conviction Lawyer

 Proving your innocence based on non-biological evidence in Virginia under the Writ of Actual Innocence is rare.
-It is even possible for to be innocent and be denied because of inadequacies in getting the evidence preserved, tested, and using those results to argue innocence.
+It is even possible to be innocent and be denied because of inadequacies in getting the evidence preserved, tested, and using those results to argue innocence.
 You need an attorney who has experience with Writs of Actual Innocence in Virginia who would properly follow the process and put up a fight to prove your innocence.
 Such an attorney can make sure you get the best outcome in your case.
 Bryan J. Jones is committed to his clients and will develop a defense strategy tailored just for you.
 Contact Bryan J. Jones, LLC today.